davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 which the geotherm is perturbed by the underplating of asthenosphere at ~80 km depth, corresponding to a deep slab window.

+In several model runs, asthenosphere is held against the base of the lithosphere for periods ranging from 0 Myr to 6 Myr.
-In several model runs, asthenosphere with an adiabatic temperature gradient is held against the base of the lithosphere for periods ranging from 0 Myr (instantaneous contact followed immediately by conductive relaxation) to 6 Myr.
-The model for 6 Myr of sustained upwelling at the base of the lithosphere produces the "kinked" geotherm seen in panel 4 of @fig:model_results|c at the 18 Ma time step, due to imposition of a mantle adiabat below 80 km depth.
+An adiabatic temperature gradient with a mantle potential temperature of 1450ºC is held against the base of the lithosphere for the duration of contact.
+The model for 0 Myr entails instantaneous contact followed immediately by conductive relaxation, while 6 Myr of sustained upwelling produces the "kinked" geotherm seen in panel 4 of @fig:model_results|c at the 18 Ma time step, due to continuing imposition of a mantle adiabat below 80 km depth.
 A single model without slab window heating [highlighted in @fig:model_comparison] predicts much cooler geotherms that do not match the mantle geothermal constraints developed in this study.

-Figure @fig:model_results|c, panel 2 shows the thermobarometric constraints and inverted metamorphic gradient recorded by subduction-channel schists for this episode of subduction [@Kidder2006; @Kidder2013] and used to tune the @Royden1993a forearc geotherm model.
+@fig:model_results|c, panel 2 shows the thermobarometric constraints and inverted metamorphic gradient recorded by subduction-channel schists for this episode of subduction [@Kidder2006; @Kidder2013] and used to tune the @Royden1993a forearc geotherm model.